vmware-clarity/clarity-guidance/1024-select-design-guidance.md

 updated: 2024-10-22
 ---

-# Select Component
+# Select Design Guidance

-[Select](https://clarity.design/documentation/select) component allows users to choose one or multiple item(s) from a list of options.
+A [select](https://clarity.design/documentation/select) control allows users to choose one or multiple items from a list of options.

 ## Guidance